Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Image Shows the same image as above (200k samples per pixel) but this time max luminance of the env map is limited to 500.
 </p>

 As you can see the image is way darker, but that's logical if the brightness is limited.
+But the noise is pretty much gone.

+MIS TODO:

 And that concludes the Ray Generation Shader!
 Full code of the shader can be found in [here](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/PathTracer/src/shaders/raytrace.rgen).

 #### Closest Hit Shader

 The closest hit is pretty simple, it queries the mesh data of the object that has been hit.
-Computes barycentric coordinates of the hit point.
-Calculates material properties and then the shading and next ray direction is handled by the BSDF which I'll talk about later.
+Computes texture coords and normals based on barycentric coordinates of the hit point.
+Calculates material properties, and then the shading and next ray direction are handled by the BSDF which I'll talk about later.
 Code can be found [here](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/PathTracer/src/shaders/raytrace.rchit).

 #### Miss Shader